Nilanth/cra-template-redux-auth-starter/README.md

 REACT_APP_HOST_URL = https://reqres.in/api/
 ```

-2. Write your app components in **components** directory.
+2. Write your app features in **features** directory.

 3. Write your global scss in **App.scss** file.

-4. Write your authentication API's in redux/Authenticate/saga.js file.
+4. Write your authentication API's in features/OnBoarding/authenticateAPI.js file.

 5. Include your component reducer,  saga in rootSaga.js and rootReducers.js to add them to redux middleware.